ziqni-tech/ziqni-admin-sdks/csharp/docs/AwardsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AwardsApi(Configuration.Default);
-            var body = new QueryRequest(); // QueryRequest | Retrieve Awards from Ziqni database by unique Awards ID's or any other POST body parameters using the POST method (optional)
+            var body = new QueryRequest?(); // QueryRequest? | Retrieve Awards from Ziqni database by unique Awards ID's or any other POST body parameters using the POST method (optional)

             try
             {